oxygenxml/oxygen-git-client-addon/README.md

 After editing a file, commiting it to the local repository and trying to push it to the remote repository, if a warning appears informing you about not being up-to-date with the repository, follow these steps:

-1. Pull the data from the repository using the **Pull** button.
+1. Pull the data from the repository using one of the **Pull** actions.
-2. In the **Unstaged** area, select each conflicted file and open it the compare editor either by double-clicking or by using the contextual menu action.
-Choose what changes you want to keep/discard and save the document.
+2. In the **Unstaged** area, select each conflicted file and resolve the conflicts.
+You can do this, for example, by opening the conflicted files in the compare editor, either by double-clicking on them or by using the contextual menu action, and then choose what changes you want to keep and discard, and save the document.
+You can also use the **Resolve using Mine**, **Resolve using Theirs** or **Mark as resolved** actions from the contextual menu of a resource.
-3. After you close the compare editor, the file will be staged automatically and moved to the **Staged** area.
+3. If you choose to use the compare editor, after you close it, the file will be staged automatically and moved to the **Staged** area.

+At this point, the next actions depend on which **Pull** action was invoked:

+ - **Pull (merge)**:
-4. When all the conflicts are resolved and no more files are left in the **Unstaged** area, the changes can be committed.
+    1. When all the conflicts are resolved and no more files are left in the **Unstaged** area, the changes can be committed.
-5. Enter a message and commit.
-You will now have a new change to **Push**.
+    2. Enter a message and commit.
+You will now have new changes to push.
-6. Push the changes to the remote repository.
+    3. Push the changes to the remote repository.

+ - **Pull (rebase)**:
+    1. When all the conflicts are resolved, press the **Continue rebase** button.
+    2. You can abort the *Pull with rebase* action by pressing the **Abort rebase** button.
+This will revert the repository to the state from before trying to pull.

 Copyright and License
 ---------------------